jianzhang96/jianzhang96/README.md

-## Hi there 👋 I am Jian Zhang.
-Now I am a Ph.D. student in Computer Vision at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI).
+## Hi there 👋
+I am Jian Zhang.
+Now I am a Ph.D. student in Computer Vision at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI). </br>
+I hold a Master of Science in Computer Applied Technology from Peking University, and Bachelor of Engineering in Computer Science from Hefei University of Technology.

 <!--